Sousastep/SousaFX-rnbo-docs/docs/loopers.md

 While the bassline looper is looping, the tuba's effects switch from "bassline" to "solo".

 While the drum looper is looping, the shoulder buttons will not trigger the drum samples.

+Whenever a looper starts recording or stopping, a sound alert plays in the monitor mix.
+The volume of this alert can be adjusted via the Alert Volume knob in the [main window](overview.md/#main-window).